michaelsternberg/STTR1-Aq/README.md

   `mess aquarius -ramsize 20K -cart sttr1-aq.bin`

-  Note:  I have noticed some odd behavior when running with this configuration.
+    Note:  I have noticed some odd behaviour when running with the MESS configuration.

   * To run this game in the Virtual Aquarius emulator for Windows (or WINE on Linux or OSX).
     1. In the Virutal Aquarius menubar, select `Configure`-->`Memory` and ensure the 16K or 32K option is enabled.